Peter's electronic projects

 description

 Add general purpose input/output lines to your computer based projects.
-This project is a 12-bit digital I/O extender using the Microchip PIC18f14k50 microcontroller which connects to an USB host port.
+This circuit is a 12 pin digital GPIO interface using the Microchip PIC18f14k50 microcontroller which connects to an USB host port.
 The microcontroller is available in through-hole DIP20 and SMD packages, too.

 NOTE for beginners: PIC18F14k50 is a general purpose microcontroller which has to be programmed before you can use it in the actual circuit!
 Please check out this link to learn more.